bundlewrap/bundlewrap/doc/item_action.rst

 .. toctree::

 Actions will be run on every ``bw apply``.
-They differ from items in that they cannot be "correct" in the first place.
+They differ from regular items in that they cannot be "correct" in the first place.
 They can only succeed or fail.

 .. code-block:: python